laleh-h/codingTasks/Insurance Cost Prediction/README.md

 ### Model Persistence
 - **Functionality:** Persists the trained model using `joblib`, enabling future predictions without retraining.
 Model persistence is critical for deploying the model in real-world applications, allowing for efficient and consistent predictions on new data.

+## Run the model
+Open and run the `predict_insurance.ipynb` notebook.
+Follow the prompts and enter an age when requested.
+The model will then return the predicted insurance cost based on the age provided.